HarbinLc2014/pagecreater/README.md

 You can add pages by clicking the add page button in the side menu.

 You can sign out by clicking the log out button in the side menu.

+### Warning

+Make sure to run JSON server first so the port will not be occupied when react.js is making request to server and data can be retrieved successfully.